Skip to main content Skip to secondary navigation

 Course Credit

 The Oxford program offers courses that provide credit toward Stanford graduation and most classes also count toward an undergraduate major.
-You must enrol in a minimum of 12 units from the courses offered through the program in Oxford.
+You must enroll in a minimum of 12 units from the courses offered through the program in Oxford.
 For a list of all BOSP courses offered in the current academic year and planned for the next, and for information on which courses earn departmental credit or fulfill Education Requirements, please refer to the BOSP course database.
 For information on courses scheduled for the current academic year and for enrollment, please refer to Axess.

 Academic Schedule